HRGV/phyloFlash/README.md

 # Create new environment named "pf" with phyloflash
 # Sortmerna is an optional dependency
 conda create -n pf phyloflash sortmerna=2.1b
+# If Conda is unable to solve the environment; requires mamba in base env
+mamba create -n pf phyloflash sortmerna=2.1b
 ```

 ### Download from GitHub